Minor attacks of the Black Hawk War: Ament's Cabin

 The site of Ament's cabin was settled in 1829 when John L. Ament and his brother Justin staked claim on adjacent claims Berlin and Dover Townships, in present-day Bureau County, Illinois.
 Shortly after settling, Elijah Phillips bought Justin Ament's land and built his own cabin.
 West of Ament's and Phillips' settlement was a large Native American sugar camp, part of this camp was included in Ament's claim.
 The camp was a place where Native Americans lived during the winter and spring on an annual basis.
 Prior to the attack, both Ament and Phillips were warned by Potawatomi chief Shabbona of impending danger to the settlers along Bureau Creek.
 The men had fled, with their families, leaving their goods and livestock behind.
 Eventually, it was decided that it was safe to return to the settlement to tend to the deserted possessions.

 On the morning of either June 17 or June 18, the band of about 30 Native Americans returned to their hidden positions of the day before and awaited the settlers.
 When the settlers awoke Brigham and Phillips went onto the porch of Ament's cabin where they conversed for a few minutes, failing to notice the moccasin tracks around the property.
 Phillips decided to go to his cabin, about a half mile (.8 km) from Ament's property, to finish a letter to his parents.
 Brigham, intending to accompany Phillips, entered his cabin for a moment, when he did he heard the crack of a rifle outside.
-Phillips dropped to the ground, struck by two musket balls, and the band of raiding Native Americans immediately descended upon him with their tomahawks.Matson, Nehemiah.
-"Killing of Phillips," Map & Sketches of Bureau County, ILL, via Tampico Historical Society, p.
-22. Retrieved 4 October 2007.
+Phillips dropped to the ground, struck by two musket balls, and the band of raiding Native Americans immediately descended upon him with their tomahawks.
 Phillips was the only person killed or injured in the raid.

 Other incidents

 Aside from these various attacks and murders there were a number of other small attacks and skirmishes throughout the duration of the Black Hawk War.
-In the one-week period following Stillman's Run and before the Indian Creek massacre, militia men were ambushed at Buffalo Grove, where one militia member was killed, and there was a short, bloodless battle at present-day Savanna along the Plum River.Carter, Greg.
-"Plum River Fight 1832," Old Lead Regional Historical Society, 2004.
-Retrieved 13 August 2007.
+In the one-week period following Stillman's Run and before the Indian Creek massacre, militia men were ambushed at Buffalo Grove, where one militia member was killed, and there was a short, bloodless battle at present-day Savanna along the Plum River.
 In June 1832 there were two attacks at Fort Blue Mounds in Michigan Territory that killed three militia men.
 A mid–June attack at Spafford Farm killed five people total.
 At the end of June, following the attack on Ament's Cabin and important battles at Waddams Grove and Horseshoe Bend, two militia members were killed at Sinsinawa Mound in present-day southern Wisconsin.